 Infant car seats that double as carriers often have a handle that locks down in a special position when the car seat is in the car.
 Make sure you read the car seat manual to understand what that position is and keep the handle in its safe position every time you travel.

-See where the shoulder strap is threaded through the car seat?
+See where the shoulder straps are threaded through the car seat?
 As your child grows, you can adjust the straps lower or higher according to their height.
-But where should the strap hit your child’s shoulder?
-If your child is rear-facing, you want the strap to come out of the seat at or below their shoulder.
-For a forward-facing position, the straps should emerge from the seat at or above the shoulder.
+But where should the straps hit your child’s shoulders?
+If your child is rear-facing, you want the straps to come out of the seat at or below their shoulders.
+For a forward-facing position, the straps should emerge from the seat at or above the shoulders.